GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/intro.md

 # User Authentication Introduction
 The Gluu Server was designed to be very flexible in handling user authentication.
 Username / password is the default form of authentication ("basic").
 Stronger forms of authentication, like One-Time Passcodes (OTP), U2F Security Keys, and Gluu's free U2F mobile app, Super Gluu, can be implemented to increase account security.

+All Gluu Server authentications are routed through the oxAuth OpenID Provider (OP).
+You can take incoming SAML or CAS assertions from a 3rd party IDP, for example ADFS, and use that as the basis for an OpenID Connect session in Gluu.
+This enables seamless SSO across a diverse environment of federated applications.

 ## Authentication Interception Scripts
 The Gluu Server leverages [interception scripts](../admin-guide/custom-script.md) to facilitate the user authentication process.
 Interception scripts specify how an authentication mechanism should be applied, and what pages should be presented during sign-in.